Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 nx run [name-of-your-app]:build
 ```

 2. Verify the Name and Version number in the package.json in the `dist/apps/[name-of-your-app]`.
-When the Iris App SDK is published, the name and version fields combine to create a unique identifier for the app.
+When the Iris App SDK is submitted, the name and version fields combine to create a unique identifier for the app.

 ```
 "name": "[name-of-your-app]"